Ljubica Vraneš: Politician

 Vraneš was given the sixth position on the Serbian Progressive Party's Serbia Must Not Stop electoral list in the 2023 Serbian parliamentary election.
 This was tantamount to election, and she was indeed elected when the list won a majority victory with 129 out of 250 seats.
 She has said, "I am a patriot and I will always do the best for my country.
 That's why I wholeheartedly support Aleksandar Vučić's policy and everything he does."
 It was rumoured after the election that she would be appointed as Serbia's minister of culture, although ultimately this did not happen.

 In the assembly, she is a member of the culture and information committee, a deputy member of European integration committee and the committee on the diaspora and Serbs in the region, and a member of the parliamentary friendship groups with Bulgaria, Cyprus, Greece, Romania, and South Korea.
-One of her colleagues in the SNS parliamentary caucus is operatic mezzo-soprano Jadranka Jovanović, whom she has described as a role model in her singing career.
+One of her colleagues in the SNS parliamentary caucus is fellow operatic mezzo-soprano Jadranka Jovanović, whom she has described as a role model in her singing career.